johnfritzel/staffing-management/README.md

 # Healthcare Staffing Data Analysis
 !["Dashboard"](preview.png)

-This project utilizes SQL to process and analyze healthcare staffing data.
+This project utilizes MySQL to process and analyze healthcare staffing data.
 The process involves cleaning, standardizing, and transforming nurse staffing records, with a focus on timecard entries, billing information, and shift details.
 The transformed data is then visualized and analyzed using Power BI.

 &nbsp;
 ## Table of Contents